apache/dubbo-js/packages/dubbo-express/README.md

 ## Getting started

-To get started with Connect, head over to the [docs](https://connect.build/docs/node/getting-started) for a tutorial, or take a look at [our example](https://github.com/apache/dubbo-js/tree/dubbo3/example/).
+To get started with Dubbo, head over to the [docs](https://cn.dubbo.apache.org/zh-cn/overview/quickstart/) for a tutorial, or take a look at [our example](https://github.com/apache/dubbo-js/tree/dubbo3/example/).